final sydney opera house

 On the look tab of filmic rgb, adjust contrast using the contrast and latitude sliders.
 You can also use the tone equalizer module for specific contrast adjustments.

-I recommend enabling the diffuse or sharpen module with the fast local contrast or add local contrast preset to increase local contrast and sharpness.
+• the diffuse or sharpen module with the fast local contrast or local contrast preset also works well.
 This module is complex and has a steep learning curve, so start with the aforementioned presets and make minor adjustments (e.g. slowly increase the iterations slider to increase the strength of the effect).
 See this guide for more details on how to use this module.
-Alternatively, you could also use the older local contrast module with the default settings.

 Color